DEBONDIUM/crispy/docs/_sources/examples.rst.txt

 2D Fragmentation Example
 ------------------------

-This example demonstrates how to use **Crispy** to load a set of `.agdd` files obtained from a `GranOO <https://www.granoo.org/>`__ simulation of 2D disc impact and visualize fragmentation over time.
+This example demonstrates how to use **Crispy** to load a set of files obtained from a `GranOO <https://www.granoo.org/>`__ simulation of 2D disc impact and visualize fragmentation over time.

 Code Example
 ^^^^^^^^^^^^

 .. code-block:: python

-   import crispy as cp
+   # load files
+   files = cp.load_files("files/", extension="agdd")

+   # detect fragments from stacked files
-   detector = cp.FragmentDetector("path/to/your/agdd/files")
+   fragments_history = cp.detect_fragment(files)
-   detector.build_fragments()

-   for it in range(detector.iterations_nb):
-       detector.plot2D(iteration=it)
+   # stackplot
+   cp.stackplot(fragments_history)

+   # plot fragments at iteration 10
+   cp.plot(fragments_history[9])

-This will generate one 2D image per iteration in your working directory, as well as a stack plot of the area repartition over iterations and a graph of the fragments heredity.
+After loading files and detect fragments, this will generate a stack plot of the area repartition of each fragment of iteration n°10, as well as one plot of the fragments, colored and labelled.

 .. note::

-   Make sure the work directory contains valid `.agdd` files, the iteration sorting process is based on filename.
-For `.agdd` format, see details in the :ref:`usage` section.
+   Make sure the work directory contains valid input files, the iteration sorting process is based on filename.

 Preview of Generated Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^